 In the BC era, the size limitation of scrolls in use could not possibly contain many books of the Old Testament, let alone apocryphal books, all in one volume.
 The codex, barely invented around the first century AD, made it possible to bind many more books together in a single volume, unlike the physical limitation of scrolls.

 On one hand, if Jesus quoted the LXX as is commonly believed, then it would seem to make it all the more unlikely that it would contain the Apocrypha at that time.
-However, if early LXX versions somehow did include apocryphal books in spite of the scrolls limitations, or if separate apocryphal scrolls were considered part of the LXX collection, it would not mean they were intended to be treated as canonical, as in the case of their inclusion in English (as well as other languages) Protestant Bibles through the 1611 edition of the Authorized Version.
+However, if early LXX versions somehow did include apocryphal books in spite of the scrolls limitations, or if separate apocryphal scrolls were considered part of the LXX collection, it would not mean they were intended to be treated as canonical, as in the case of their inclusion in English (as well as other languages) Protestant Bibles through the 1611 edition of the Authorized Version in which the apocryphal books were not meant to be considered canonical.

 Among the known facts are that the LXX was frequently revised, so to affirm that “the LXX contained the Apocrypha,” as if it did in every edition, including the extant ones in the era of scrolls that limited content, reveals a lack of understanding at best.